Visualizar seccionesExpandir todo Colapsar todos

 - interviews with land users

-Focus group discussions (FGD) were organized to collect information from SLM implementers in the villages of Sari Joy, Jawaz Khana and Dashti Mirzai.
+Focus group discussions (FGD) were organized to collect information from SLM implementers in Sari Joy, Jawaz Khana and Dashti Mirzai.

 - interviews with SLM specialists/ experts